-(periodically) An investigation of the late Roman Empire and its evolution into the Byzantine World, fourth to the 12th centuries.
+An investigation of the late Roman Empire and its evolution into the Byzantine world, 4 to the 12^{th} centuries.

-HIS 307/Jews, Christians, and Muslims in the Premodern World 1 course unit (periodically)
+HIS 307/Jews, Christians, and Muslims in the Premodern World

-An examination of the interaction of Jewish, Christian, and Muslim peoples and politics in the West from the development of the Jesus movement within the milieu of 1st-century Judaism, through the rise of Islam, and down to the post-French Revolutionary religious settlement.
+An examination of the interaction of Jewish, Christian, and Muslim peoples and politics in the West from the development of the Jesus movement within the milieu of 1st -century Judaism, through the rise of Islam, and down to the post-French Revolutionary religious settlement.